 Pointers are large, active dogs with an average lifespan between 12-14 years.
 They are robust companions with few health issues and thrive best in environments that include shared activities with their owners.
 Pointers excel in venues as varied as show rings, field trials, hunt tests, obedience, rally and agility courses.
-Like many other short-coated breeds, Pointers can be affected by skin issues such as hives, often caused by a simple contact allergy or by autoimmune issues, hip dysplasia and some forms of cancer (bone, liver and mammary) have been experienced.
-Epilepsy has affected Pointers over the years, and while we believe the instances have diminished, it is always a concern.

 The following health tests are recommended for every Pointer:

 - Thyroid – to rule out autoimmune thyroiditis